East–West Crude Oil Pipeline

-The East-West Pipeline, also known as the Petroline, is a 746 mi-long 48 in pipeline that runs from the Abqaiq oil field in the Eastern Province (near Bahrain and Qatar on the Persian Gulf coast) across the width of the Arabian Peninsula to the Red Sea.
-It was built during the Iran-Iraq war.
-The line was converted to carry natural gas, but was converted back to carry crude oil.
-The pipeline is actually twinned pipes, and as of 2018 had a capacity of 5 million BPD.
+The East–West Pipeline, also known as the Petroline, is a 1201 km pipeline in Saudi Arabia that runs from the Abqaiq oil field in the Eastern Province (near Bahrain and Qatar on the Persian Gulf coast) across the width of the Arabian Peninsula, to Yanbu at the Red Sea.
+It was built during the Iran–Iraq War in the 1980s to allow Saudi oil exports to bypass the tanker war taking place in the Strait of Hormuz.